CEO Guru: Managing risk

 "When we started Blurb, the number one goal was to get to profitability," she says, insisting she did not ever want to lay off people because she could not pay them.

 "We have always very carefully managed growth against profitability," she says.
-"Cash is king."'Get on with it'
+"Cash is king."